lcgothen/learning/dotnet_vet_clinic/README.md

 - Visualize the registrations in the UI
 - Create some search function
 - Containerize to split up the application and the database
+- Create some calendar situation for booking
+- Login